morfredus/LED-Garland-Anim/docs/USER_GUIDE.md

 ### Morning Routine
 1. Check current status on OLED
-2. No action needed in Scheduled/Motion modes
+2. Use Button 1 to change animation if desired
-3. Use Button 1 to change animation if desired
+3. Leave in Permanent or Motion Trigger based on need

 ### Evening Routine
-1. Scheduled mode activates automatically
+1. Choose Permanent (always on) or Motion Trigger
 2. Web interface to verify operation
-3. Adjust schedule if needed
+3. Adjust animation via buttons, web, or Telegram

 ### Leaving Home
-1. Set to Scheduled mode for automatic control
+1. Set to Motion Trigger to reduce usage (no motion = off)
-2. Or turn off by setting to Motion Trigger (no motion = off)
+2. Or leave in Permanent if desired
-3. Check web interface remotely if on same network
+3. Check web interface or Telegram if needed

 ### Quick Troubleshooting Actions
 - **Garland not working**: Press Button 1 to cycle animations